YingJames/Pong/README.md

-# PongAI
-Machine Learning trained to play Pong by using the NEAT algorithmn
+A recreation of the popular game of pong using the pygame library